-Arena in August 2021: Rules and Strategies
+Arena in May 2022: Rules and Strategies

-Here’s what you need to know about the current format of the Arena: the old system of “buckets”, cards of supposedly similar power levels offered against one another are gone, which means the drafting is once again based around card rarities.
-This means that many of the picks are straightforward as the power level difference between something like a Runed Orb and a Murloc Tinyfin is pretty easy to grasp.
+Here’s what you need to know about the current format of the Arena: the old system of “buckets”, cards of roughly similar power levels offered against one another are gone, which means the drafting is once again based around card rarities.
+This means that many of the picks are straightforward as the power level difference between something like a Flamestrike and a Murloc Tinyfin is pretty easy to grasp.

 - United in Stormwind

 Notable Neutral Arena Cards in the Sunken City (23.0.3) Metagame

 The Diver minions (Gangplank Diver, Slimescale Diver and Pelican Diver): Practically speaking, “Dormant for 1 turn” coupled with Rush is just a better version of summoning sickness, rendering the minions invulnerable until they gain initiative.
 Pelican Diver is the weakest of the three but is still a superior version of Worgen Infiltrator: the other two are broken removal tools, with Gangplank Diver guaranteeing at least a two-for-one.
 The best way to deal with it is to play one yourself.